Undline/UndChain/readme.md

 # Co-Chains

 Co-Chains is how the network expands it's abilities and services.
-Anyone can create and own a co-chain, in fact there is a classification of user called **chain owners** mentioned later.
-The goal of a co-chain is to expand the functionality of the network and not to make new coins, as such it is up to the chain owner if they wish to create a new token or use the blockchain's native utility token (USP).
-The chain owner can still set their fees even with the native chains token just as they can with their own.
+Anyone can create and own a co-chain, in fact there is a classification of user called **Creators** mentioned later.
+The goal of a co-chain is to expand the functionality of the network and not to make new coins, as such it is up to the Creator if they wish to create a new token or use the blockchain's native utility token (USP).
+The Creator can still set their fees even with the native chains token just as they can with their own.
 The difference is you cannot control the emission rate nor the quantity.
 The goal in doing this is to reduce the amount of tokens that go in circulation.
 It also simplifies the usability of the blockchain the less swaps that need to be performed at the action house.

 ## Why Co-Chains?